 The good news for people who need more restful sleep?
 A wide range of complementary medicine options — non-invasive and non-habit forming — can be used alone or in combination with standard treatment for insomnia.
 Research suggests they are effective for many people, with more than 50 percent of study participants finding them very helpful in maintaining health and well-being.

-“These complementary therapies provide high-quality scientific evidence of safety and effectiveness,” says Tanya Edwards, MD, MEd, Medical Director for the Center for Integrative Medicine at Cleveland Clinic.
+“Complementary therapies provide high-quality scientific evidence of safety and effectiveness,” says Tanya Edwards, MD, MEd, Medical Director, Center for Integrative Medicine.

-Patients suffering from insomnia experience significant stress from lying in bed for hours at a time, tossing and turning while watching the clock.
-The mind is so important when it comes to sleep that mind-body techniques should be one of the first strategies a patient tries, Dr. Edwards believes.
-Examples include meditation, tai chi and yoga.
-These practices are particularly helpful for elderly patients.
+Dr. Edwards say that the mind is so important when it comes to sleep that mind-body techniques should be one of the first strategies people try.
+Examples include meditation, tai chi and yoga, which calm people’s thoughts.
+These are particularly helpful for elderly people.